Alexander IV of Macedon

-Alexander IV (Greek: Ἀλέξανδρος; August 323 BC – Late summer 309 BC), sometimes erroneously called Aegus in modern times, was the younger son of Alexander the Great (Alexander III of Macedon) by his wife Roxana of Bactria, born after his father's death.
-As his father's only surviving legitimate child, Alexander IV inherited the throne of the Macedonian Empire after him, however he was murdered in his early teens, never wielding actual power.
+Alexander IV (Greek: Ἀλέξανδρος; August 323 BC – Late summer 309 BC), sometimes called Aegus, was the younger son of Alexander the Great (Alexander III of Macedon) by his wife Roxana of Bactria, born after his father's death.
+As his father's only surviving legitimate child, Alexander IV inherited the throne of the Macedonian Empire after him; however, he was murdered in his early teens, never wielding actual power.

 Birth

 Alexander IV was the son of Alexander the Great (a Macedonian Greek) and Alexander's wife Roxana (a Sogdian).
-He had an older full brother who died in infancy in 326 BC, as well a half brother named Heracles who was the result of an informal mating between Alexander the Great and Barsine.
+He had an older full brother who died in infancy in 326 BC, as well a half brother named Heracles who was the result of an informal relationship between Alexander the Great and Barsine.
 Heracles's illegitimacy made Alexander IV the primary successor of his father, despite the fact he was younger.

 Because Roxana was pregnant when Alexander the Great died on 11 June 323 BC and the sex of the baby was unknown, there was dissension in the Macedonian army regarding the order of succession.
 While the infantry supported Alexander the Great's half-brother Philip III (who had some unknown cognitive disability present throughout his life), the chiliarch Perdiccas, commander of the elite Companion cavalry, persuaded them to wait in the hope that Roxana's child would be male.
 The factions compromised, deciding that Perdiccas would rule the Empire as regent while Philip would reign, but only as a figurehead with no real power.
 If the child was male, then he would be king.
 Alexander IV was born in late 323 BC.